Mansion-ZX/Mansion-ZX.github.io/_pages/about.md

 =====
 My research journey began with **Robotic Grasping** since my PhD research topic was about planning and control of space robots for grasping cooperative or non-cooperative objects.
 Then, I moved on to **Manipulation**, targeting robotic sampling (in space), polishing, and assembly, where the force interaction is the key point.
 In the first three years after I graduated with my PhD, I worked as a Project Manager/Leader in an industrial project --- [*Robotic Transformation of a Long-Boom Hydraulic Crane for Autonomous Transporting Heavy Loads*].

+I started on wearable robots in the Human-Robot Interaction domain after I worked at IIT.

 Robotic Grasping & Manipulation
 ------
 **Zhang, X.*** , Zhou, H., & Liu, J. (2025). *VBMGS: A Vision-Based Multistep Grasping Strategy for a Long-Boom Hydraulic Robot System with Structural Flexibility*.
 Construction Robotics, 1-38.
 Supplementary video, [**click here!**](https://www.youtube.com/watch?v=8jQZE3bnaXk)